-Mistakes Vendors Make
+Mistakes SEO Vendors Make with Lawyers

 What are the common mistakes SEO companies make and how can you help your relationship avoid these pitfalls?

 Poorly formulated Web marketing agreement.
 Drafting an agreement is one of the first steps you will take with your SEO provider, and it’s the most important.
 SEO agreements are notoriously vague.
 Arguments are made that they need to be open-ended to provide for flexibility, adaptability, and a changing Web marketing environment.
 The problem with this argument is that adding specificity up front does not prohibit the agreement from being amended in the future.
 Adaptability and flexibility are still possible within specific parameters.
-It is difficult for attorneys to understand why an agreement would not detail what is being provided, unless the motivation is to make it difficult to hold the SEO provider accountable for their work.
+It is difficult for attorneys to understand why an agreement would not detail what is being provided unless the motivation is to make it difficult to hold the SEO provider accountable for their work.
 [More in Part II, Constructing Solid SEO Agreements]

 What Can You Do?
 You have a right to be demanding about the details of what will be delivered to your firm in return for your particular investment.
 In the beginning, you have a company eager to make a sale; you should leverage this opportunity to build in as much specificity as possible in your agreement and remember to avoid Common Mistake #2 above (Hint: Don’t be impulsive.
 Take the time to get it done right from the start.).

-Already caught in an agreement that lacks detail or specificity?
+Do you find yourself already caught in an agreement that lacks detail or specificity?
 Work to craft a Memorandum of Understanding (MOU) with your current provider as an addendum to your agreement.
 [More on this here.]

-Disconnect between the salesmen and the work crew.
+Disconnect between the salespeople and the work crew.
 How often have you been left feeling disappointed when you thought you were getting one thing, only to find out you were getting something entirely different?
 Note that this happens within SEO companies, too!
 Many occasions arise where the professionals on the production end of the agreement (the doers) aren’t given all the information from the sales team, or they disagree with the effectiveness of the strategy that was sold to the client.
 They find themselves immediately caught in the middle and disenchanted with the project before it even gets off the ground.

 What Can You Do?
 Remember, you’re the client; you’re in charge.
 Before signing an SEO agreement, ask who will be managing your project.
 Who will be your quarterback?
 Talk with them privately to (a) confirm the details of the strategy and work to be provided as outlined in the proposed agreement; (b) share your specific expectations; and (c) ask their professional opinion about whether the agreement provides the right work tasks to accomplish your expectations.
 You might even ask for their signature on the SEO agreement, in addition to the salesperson’s and yours.